genomehubs/goat-cli/README.md

 A command line interface for GoaT (Genomes on a Tree).
 GoaT presents metadata for taxa across the tree of life.

 The CLI here builds URLs to query the <b><a href="https://goat.genomehubs.org/api-docs/">Goat API</a></b>.
 The underlying API is very powerful, but complex.
 The aim of this CLI is to remove some of the complexity for the end user.
-TSV's are returned.
+Only TSV files are returned.

 This CLI is actively being built so no guarantees are made for stability or bugs.